Into-the-Fathom/fathom-stablecoin-liquidation-bot/README.md

   - This component will keep track of bot analytics like how many transactions attempted, how much succeed/failed.
 It will store all liquidated positions as well.

 ## Prepare the environment
-- Make sure docker and docker-compose is installed.
+- Please make sure docker and docker-compose is installed.
+You can refer the the link `https://docs.docker.com/get-docker/` to install it.
-- docker init to start the swarm mode.
+- Initliaze docker swarm with `docker swarm init`
-- Create secret for bot private key: `printf "<BOT_ADDRESS>" | docker secret create liquidator_bot_address -`
+- Create secret for bot address: `printf "<BOT_ADDRESS>" | docker secret create liquidator_bot_address -`
 - Create secret for bot private key: `printf "<BOT_PRIVATE_KEY>" | docker secret create liquidator_bot_pk -`
-- You can varify the secret using `docker secret ls`
+- You can varify the secrets using `docker secret ls`

-## How to run from code
+## How to run from bot
-Below are the steps to run the code BOT locally.
-Make sure you have Docker and Docker compose installed in local environment.
+Once above steps are completed, you are ready to deploy the application in local environment.
 - Clone the repository go to src directory `CD src/`
-- Build the images using `./build.sh` command..
+- Build all docker images using `./build.sh 0` command.
 This step will create the latest docker images.
-- Setup Environment Variables: Open `docker-compose.yaml` and edit the e.g. `LIQUIDATOR_ADDRESS`, `NETWORK_ID` (you can ignore the `LIQUIDATION_BATCH_SIZE` and `LIQUIDATION_INTERVAL` but you can adjust those)
+- Setup Environment Variables: Open `docker-compose.yaml` and edit the e.g.  `LIQUIDATION_BATCH_SIZE`,  `LIQUIDATION_INTERVAL`
 - Start the Bot: `docker stack deploy -c docker-compose.yml liquidation-bot`
 - Stop Bot: `docker stack rm liquidation-bot`

+## Monitor The Application
+Liquidation bot has integrated with Jaeger tracing where all the key events/logs & errors are sent to jaeger client.
+One can monitor the jaeger interface at `http://localhost:16686` for key events and error troubleshooting.

 ## How To Run without building
+We can use pre-build images and run the bot directly, you still need to have environment setup as mentioned in previous steps.

+**Note:Docker images are build targated on ubuntu machine and might not work on M1 mac machine**
-- `curl https://raw.githubusercontent.com/Into-the-Fathom/fathom-stablecoin-liquidation-bot/github-action-integration/src/docker-compose.yml >> docker-compose.yml && docker stack deploy -c docker-compose.yml liquidation-bot --resolve-image always`
+- `curl https://raw.githubusercontent.com/Into-the-Fathom/fathom-stablecoin-liquidation-bot/dev/src/docker-compose.yml >> docker-compose.yml && docker stack deploy -c docker-compose.yml liquidation-bot --resolve-image always`

-## Monitoring
-  Jeager integration..

 ## Refrences
  - https://hackmd.io/@1P8kjN1-TWykQ36ndKV07Q/rkP3NAv35